tiagoalmeida03/nei-mailer/README.md

       * **Linux:** [NEI-MAILER-Linux.tar.gz](https://github.com/tiagoalmeida03/nei-mailer/releases/download/v1.0.1/NEI-Mailer-Linux.tar.gz)
 4. Unzip the file and run the `NEI MAILER` application.

-> **macOS Security Note:** The first time you run the app, you may need to right-click it, select "Open", and then confirm.
+> **macOS Security Note:** The first time you run the app, you may need to right-click it, select "Open" and then confirm.
 Or, you may need to go to `System Settings > Privacy & Security` to grant it permission.

 ### Option 2: Run from Source (For Developers)